lyqht/generate-supabase-db-types-github-action/README.md

 This GitHub action workflow aims to help you to create Supabase database definition types based on the Swagger OpenAPI specification of your Supabase REST data endpoint.

+> 🔖 Here's an [article](https://blog.esteetey.dev/how-to-create-and-test-a-github-action-that-generates-types-from-supabase-database#heading-how-to-create-the-github-workflow) that explains more in-depth the rationale & implementation of this GitHub action.
 ## What it does

 This workflow is a composite action: